thoribonner/tabled-periodically/README.md

 ## Installation instructions
 <hr>

+_server is setup to run on PORT 5001_
 1. Fork / clone / download this repository.
 2. Run `cp ./back-end/.env.sample ./back-end/.env`.
 3. Update the `./back-end/.env` file with the connection URL's to your ElephantSQL database instance.